By Cynthia Chung

 In this context, it is no great cost that one be mocked by the many in adhering to the principles of optimism, for to be an optimist is to have access to dreams, and as Helen states in her paper on ‘Optimism‘, “I do live in a beautiful dream; but that dream is the actual, the present – not cold, but warm; not bare, but furnished with a thousand blessings.“

 Yet remove the dream-world, and the loss is inconceivable.
 The magic spell which binds poetry together is broken.
 The splendor of art and the soaring might of imagination are lessened because no phantom of fadeless sunsets and flowers urges onward to a goal.
 Gone is the mute permission or connivance which emboldens the soul to mock the limits of time and space, forecast and gather in harvests of achievement for ages yet unborn.
 Blot out dreams, and the blind lose one of their chief comforts; for in the visions of sleep they behold their belief in the seeing mind and their expectation of light beyond the blank, narrow night justified.
 Nay, our conception of immortality is shaken.
 Faith, the motive-power of human life, flickers out.
 Before such vacancy and bareness the shock of wrecked worlds were indeed welcome.
-In truth, dreams bring us the thought independently of us and in spite of us that the soul
+In truth, dreams bring us the thought independently of us and in spite of us that the soul may right

 Her nature, shoot large sail on lengthening cord,

 Feature Cover Image: Rembrandt’s “Landscape with the Rest on the Flight Into Egypt”